Please call us at toll-free +1 (866) INSUBUY or +1 (972) 985-4400.

 If you're planning to go surfing or participate in any other adventure sports, you can also purchase an additional hazardous sports travel insurance plan designed to cover riskier-than-average activities.

-Currently, it is not mandatory for international travelers arriving in Fukuoka to carry travel medical insurance with them unless they are part of a guided tour that mandates it.
+Currently, it is not mandatory for international travelers arriving in Fukuoka to carry travel medical insurance with them.
 Either way, a travel medical insurance policy is recommended for foreigners to safeguard them against steep medical expenses in Fukuoka.

 The cost of medical treatment in Fukuoka is extremely expensive.
 Your domestic insurance may not provide health coverage to you in Fukuoka.
 Most international travelers prefer to buy travel medical insurance for their trip to Fukuoka.
 Here are some benefits that travel medical insurance in Fukuoka offers: